Shangri-La Dialogue: Break-out groups

 Introduced by the second summit in 2003, break-out groups are held concurrently with each other and allow more open discussion between participants on specific issues.
 These sessions also ensure that sufficient time is available during the summit for ministers to hold bilateral meetings.
 The break-out groups are strictly off-the-record so that officials could advance policy goals more freely.
 The break-out groups are usually chaired by a senior IISS staff member.
 By 2006, break-out group speaking slots are allocated only to ministers or senior officials from a delegation.

 Bilateral meetings

-While largely unpublicised, the Shangri-La Dialogues provide an annual venue for ministers, CHODs, and top defence officials to network and expand their defence diplomacy in private, both bilaterally and multilaterally.
+While largely unpublicised, the Shangri-La Dialogues provide an annual venue for ministers, CHODs, and top defence officials to network and expand their defence diplomacy in private, bilaterally and multilaterally.
 Rooms are reserved for the meetings to take place during breaks.
 A government delegation might typically arrange 15-20 such encounters, lasting half an hour each, over the course of the summit.
 Singapore's defence minister usually also hosts multilateral private lunches.